MilanFox/Character-Controller/README.md

 Yes.
 That's true..
 I didn't build any functionality for mobiles or even any portrait mode device.

-## Known Bugs

-I'm still trying to find out how to work with __diagonal__ pathfinding properly..
-The Minion seems to add extra unnecessary diagonals when the orthogonal path would have been shorter.

 ## Credits

 While all the code has been hand-written by me the sprites of course weren't made by me.
 I am